 In addition, the Division of Maintenance and the Division of Design will review all asphalt pavement projects for use of asphalt containing crumb rubber during a 3-year period so that such usage can be predicted prior to project construction.
+Caltrans expects to report this in the 2017 Crumb Rubber Report.

-Asphalt pavement guidelines, such as the Highway Design Manual, will be updated in 2017 to allow use of conventional asphalt by exception only.
+Asphalt pavement guidelines, such as the Highway Design Manual, were updated in 2017 to allow use of conventional asphalt by exception only.
 During construction, exceptions to using asphalt containing crumb rubber may be considered because of things such as the availability of asphalt concrete, constructability, environmental factors, and cost.
 Exceptions may cover the following situations: